Olympia (1863) by Edouard Manet

 Decorative Art Collection

-Highlights include: porcelain from Sevres and tapestries from Gobelins and Beauvais, furniture by Roudillon, Fourdinois and Diehl (including a large medal cabinet decorated with bronzes by Fremiet), wood carvings from the Gueret brothers, bronze objets d'art by Barye, Crozatier and Barbedienne, faience and glasswork by Galle, stained glass by Gruber, stoneware by Carries and Hoentschel, silver by Follot, vases by Otto Eckmann, chairs by Carlo Bugatti, a cabinet by Gimson, hangings by Voysey, gold work by Hoffmann, glasswork by Kolo Moser, stained-glass windows by Tiffany, cast iron ornaments by Guimard and rare white furniture by Charles Rennie Mackintosh.
+Highlights include: porcelain from Sevres and tapestry art from the Beauvais and Gobelins tapestry factories, furniture by Roudillon, Fourdinois and Diehl (including a large medal cabinet decorated with bronzes by Fremiet), wood carvings from the Gueret brothers, bronze objets d'art by Barye, Crozatier and Barbedienne, faience and glasswork by Galle, stained glass by Gruber, stoneware by Carries and Hoentschel, silver by Follot, vases by Otto Eckmann, chairs by Carlo Bugatti, a cabinet by Gimson, hangings by Voysey, gold work by Hoffmann, glasswork by Kolo Moser, stained-glass windows by Tiffany, cast iron ornaments by Guimard and rare white furniture by Charles Rennie Mackintosh.
 Other Art Nouveau artists represented include designers and architects such as: Victor Horta (1861-1947), Serrurier-Bovy, Carabin, Carot, Alexandre Charpentier, Coulier, the Daum brothers, Healy, Adolphe Loos, Majorelle, Vallin, Van de Velde, Otto Wagner, and Frank Lloyd Wright.

 In 1977, when the decision was taken to convert the Gare d'Orsay railway station into a museum for 19th century painting, sculpture and drawing, no fine arts museum in France possessed a photography section.
 Despite this space was allocated in the Musée d'Orsay for just such an exhibit.
 This meant however that the collection had to be built up from scratch since neither the Musée du Luxembourg, the Galerie nationale du Jeu de Paume or the Louvre had any fine art photography.